-Experienced principals and managers know that the vast majority of their employees regularly carry out their duties well and with care.
-However, there are occasions when an employee may misstep or fail to meet their professional obligations, requiring a manager to review and correct their conduct.
+Most employees regularly carry out their duties well; but there are occasions when an employee may misstep or fail to meet their professional obligations, requiring a manager to investigate and correct their conduct.

 - identify key issues for review and development of an appropriate investigation plan

-- prepare for and conduct interviews with witnesses, complainants and respondents (including how to deal with difficult and disruptive behaviours)
+- prepare for and conduct interviews with witnesses, complainants and respondents (including how to deal with difficult and disruptive behaviors)

 - assemble and weigh the evidence gathered to determine the appropriate course of action